viamrobotics/micro-rdk/DEVELOPMENT.md

 issue by setting `CRATE_CC_NO_DEFAULTS=1` in your environment (e.g. `make build-esp32-bin CRATE_CC_NO_DEFAULTS=1` or
 `CRATE_CC_NO_DEFAULTS=1 cargo +esp build ...`.
-Or, you can use the tree-level Cargo configuration to just take care of this for you:
+Or, you can use the tree-level Cargo configuration (e.g.  `.cargo/config.toml` as above) to just take care of this for you:

 ```
 [env]